-8 Data protection - GOV.UK (www.gov.uk)
+9 Data protection - GOV.UK (www.gov.uk)

+- to facilitate offline abuse.
+They may be abused by an adult or adults or by another child or children.

+- 10.2 Abuse and neglect may also take place outside of the home, (contextual safeguarding) and this may include (but is not limited to), sexual exploitation, criminal exploitation, serious youth violence, radicalisation.
+Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in the appendices.

+- 10.3 Any child in any family in any school could become a victim of abuse.
+Staff should always maintain an attitude of "It could happen here".

+- 10.4 There are also several specific safeguarding concerns that we recognise our pupils may experience.

-- child missing from education
+- child absent from education

 - child missing from home or care

 - child sexual exploitation (CSE)

 - child criminal exploitation

 - bullying including cyberbullying

 - domestic abuse

 - drugs

 - fabricated or induced illness

 - faith abuse

 - female genital mutilation (FGM)

 - forced marriage

 - gangs and youth violence

 - gender-based violence/violence against women and girls (VAWG)

 - mental health

 - private fostering

 - radicalisation

 - youth produced sexual imagery (sexting)

 - teenage relationship abuse

 - trafficking

 - child on child abuse

 - up skirting

 - serious violence

-- 11.5 Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via child-on-child abuse.
-See Appendix A for a more detailed description of the school procedures in respect of child-on-child abuse.

-- 11.6 We also recognise that abuse, neglect, and safeguarding issues are complex and are rarely standalone events that can be covered by one definition or label.
+- 10.5 Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via child-on-child abuse. - 10.6 We also recognise that abuse, neglect, and safeguarding issues are complex and are rarely standalone events that can be covered by one definition or label.
 Staff are aware that in most cases multiple issues will overlap one another.